3 Electrodynamics

 it follows from Eq.
 (2.61)

-\[ \begin{align} \mathbf{F}\left(\mathbf{r}, \newdot{\mathbf{r}}, t\right)&\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_6}{\text{Glg.
+\[ \begin{align} \mathbf{F}\left(\mathbf{r}, \newdot{\mathbf{r}}, t\right)&\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_6}{\text{Eq.
 (B.52)}}}{=} -q\nabla\phi + \frac{q}{c}\left(\newdot{\mathbf{r}}\cdot\nabla\right)\mathbf{A} + \frac{q}{c}\newdot{\mathbf{r}}\times\mathbf{B} - \frac{q}{c}\md{}\mathbf{A} = q\left(-\nabla\phi - \frac{1}{c}\frac{\partial\mathbf{A}}{\partial t} + \frac{1}{c}\newdot{\mathbf{r}}\times\mathbf{B}\right)\nonumber\\ &= q\left(\mathbf{E} + \frac{\newdot{\mathbf{r}}}{c}\times\mathbf{B}\right). \end{align} \]

 \[ \begin{align} L\left(\mathbf{r}, \newdot{\mathbf{r}}, t\right) &= \frac{m}{2}\newdot{\mathbf{r}}^2 - q\phi\left(\mathbf{r}, t\right) + \frac{q}{c}\newdot{\mathbf{r}}\cdot\mathbf{A}\left(\mathbf{r}, t\right) \end{align} \]

-This follows for the canonical impulses
+From this it follows for the canonical momenta

 \[ \begin{align} p_i = \frac{\partial L}{\partial\newdot{x}_i} = m\newdot{x}_i + \frac{q}{c}A_i\Rightarrow \newdot{x}_i = \frac{1}{m}\left(p_i - \frac{q}{c}A_i\right). \end{align} \]

-For the Hamilton function $H = H\left(\mathbf{r}, \mathbf{p}, t\right)$ therefore applies
+For the Hamilton function $H = H\left(\mathbf{r}, \mathbf{p}, t\right)$, one therefore has

 \[ \begin{align} H\left(\mathbf{r}, \mathbf{p}, t\right) &= \frac{1}{m}\left(\mathbf{p} - \frac{q}{c}\mathbf{A}\right)\cdot\mathbf{p} - \frac{m}{2}\frac{1}{m^2}\left(\mathbf{p} - \frac{q}{c}\mathbf{A}\right)^2 + q\phi\left(\mathbf{r}, t\right) - \frac{q}{ cm}\left(\mathbf{p} - \frac{q}{c}\mathbf{A}\right)\cdot\mathbf{A}\left(\mathbf{r}, t\right)\nonumber\\ &= \frac{1}{m}\left(\mathbf{p} - \frac{q}{c}\mathbf{A}\right)\left(\mathbf{p} - \frac{1}{2}\left(\mathbf{p} - \frac{q}{c}\mathbf{A}\right) - \frac{q}{c}\mathbf{A}\right) + q\phi\left(\mathbf{r}, t\right) = \frac{1}{2m}\left(\mathbf{p} - \frac{q}{c}\mathbf{A}\right)^2 + q\phi\left(\mathbf{r}, t\right).\tag{3.23}\label{eq:hamilton_funktion_teilchen_emf} \end{align} \]